JunhaumHayden/PythonCodes/README.md

 English

 Project in development for the object-oriented programming course in Python at the Federal University of Santa Catarina (UFSC).
-It is about concepts and applications of basic functions such as if elif, else and for, repetition pressures while, manipulation of strings and resolution of problems proposed by the beecrowd platform.
+It is about concepts and applications of statements such as if elif, else and loops with for and while , manipulation of strings and resolution of problems proposed by the beecrowd platform.

 In the PythonCodes folder there are concepts and applications of the principles of Big Data, Internet of Things, distributed computing, cloud platforms, processing and data flow.